The Brownian Web as a random $\mathbb R$-tree: Preliminaries

-\begin{proof}[of Theorem~\ref{thm:Metric}(ii)] For completeness, it suffices to show that, if $\{\zeta_n\}_n$ is a Cauchy sequence in $\T^\alpha_\Sp$ then the conditions of Proposition~\ref{p:Compactness} are satisfied.
-Now, if $\{\zeta_n\}_n$ is Cauchy, then for every $r>0$, $\{\zeta_n^{(r)}\}_n$ is Cauchy with respect to $\Delta_\Sp^\com$, which implies that the sequence converges so that~1.\ holds in view of~\cite[Proposition 7.4.12]{BBI},~2.\ can be seen to be satisfied by arguing as in~\eqref{e:SupBound} and~\eqref{e:HolderBound}, and~3.\ follows by completeness of $D([-1,\infty),\R_+)$ with respect to $d_\M$. \end{proof}
+\begin{proof}[of Theorem~\ref{thm:Metric}(ii)] To prove completeness, it suffices to show that, if $\{\zeta_n\}_n$ is a Cauchy sequence in $\T^\alpha_\Sp$ then the conditions of Proposition~\ref{p:Compactness} are satisfied.
+Now, if $\{\zeta_n\}_n$ is Cauchy, then for every $r>0$, $\{\zeta_n^{(r)}\}_n$ is Cauchy with respect to $\Delta_\Sp^\com$, which implies that the sequence converges so that~1.\ holds in view of~\cite[Proposition 7.4.12]{BBI},~2.\ can be seen to be satisfied by arguing as in~\eqref{e:SupBound} and~\eqref{e:HolderBound}, and~3.\ follows by the fact that $D([-1,\infty),\R_+)$ is complete with respect to $d_\M$. \end{proof}

 We conclude this section with a lemma that will be useful in the construction and characterisation of the Brownian Web.
 It guarantees that, under certain conditions, we can build an $\alpha$-spatial $\R$-tree inductively, by ``patching together'' pieces of branches.